Rhiannon Giddens, Lumineers join 'Event for the Environment' - NewsBreak

 Rhiannon Giddens, Lumineers join 'Event for the Environment'

-NEW YORK — (AP) — More than 200 musical artists will perform next month as part of an online fundraiser for the environment that will be shown on YouTube.
+More than 200 musical artists will perform next month as part of an online fundraiser for the environment that will be shown on YouTube

 The organization Playing for Change is putting on the event in collaboration with the United Nations Population Fund.
 The concert will be shown on Playing for Change's YouTube channel on Dec.
 15 starting at 9 p.m.
 Eastern time.